 Basically I see it as the plan to EAT REAL FOOD.
 Also, it allows moderate consumption of red wine which I adore on occasion!
 And, it calls for mindful eating, spending time with family and friends over food preparation and consumption, and celebrating the rituals around food.

-General Diet for Cancer Patients
+General Diet Recommendations for Cancer Patients

 Here are some general tips, adapted from the Mayo Clinic website:

 - Eat more fruits and vegetables.
 Aim for at least 7 servings a day of fruit and vegetables.
+I started my own organic garden last year but prior to this I was always relying on a local farm box delivery.

 - Opt for whole grains.
 Switch to whole-grain bread, cereal and pasta.
 Try new grains like Kamut or Farro.